4 Examples of De-Escalation in the Workplace

 Counter Anger with Calm

-If someone is yelling or even threatening to be violent, there are a few things that you can do to alleviate them until they calm down, or you can contact security.
+If someone is yelling or threatening to be violent, there are a few things you can do to help alleviate their situation until they calm down, or you can contact security.
 Allow the person to speak and listen to them carefully.
 Look at them without staring and nod to let them know you are listening.
 When you talk, do so calmly, and let them know you want to help them.

 Conflicts at work can seem overwhelming.
 If you use the right tactics, you may be able to get even the most incompatible of people to see eye-to-eye.
 You can read more here.